Eug-Chua/thoughtful_together/README.md

 So the questions reframe based on personality type.
 Same intent, different framing—so everyone actually engages.

 ## Features
-Two modes: Casual and Deep
-Questions adapt to MBTI + Enneagram
+Three modes: Casual, Deep, and Trust (with consent prompt) Questions adapt to MBTI + Enneagram
 GPT-4o does the reframing
 Shake to shuffle on mobile